 Now, we are viewing initial balance from the perspective of a day trader.
 Initial balance forms after a period when the market is closed, for instance, the first two days after a weekend – Monday and Tuesday.
 Medium-term investors may take the initial balance from the first week in the month while long-term traders may use as a representative period for the whole year the initial balance from January.

-The rationale of the initial balance
+The basics of the initial balance indicator

 The market is like a living organism.
 No wonder, it’s people who make up a market.
 Imagine that you face a hard business day.
 How will you start?
 You will get up pretty soon and try to stick to your plan.
 On the contrary, if you are expecting a less hectic day you will start your day at a slow pace.